Many people just want those long luscious locks that we see in the movies and on TV commercials.

 Yes, damaged hair can still grow, as most of the time the damage will be on the ends of the hair, and not at the root, where new growth begins.

 You can keep growing out your hair with damaged ends, and just keep getting it trimmed until all of the damage is gone.
 However, the longer you leave damaged hair and split ends, it is more prone to split even more, and cause more damage.

 This is why many hairdressers and professionals will suggest cutting off damaged hair in order to regrow and begin again, without causing further problems.

 If you already have damaged hair, and you still want to grow it, it is probably a good idea to ditch the hot tools such as straighteners and curling irons, and start using a good hair care routine.

 We know how hard it is to go for a haircut when you are trying to grow it out.
 You dread those appointments.
 It always seems that ‘just the ends off’ to a hairdresser translates roughly to ‘please cut 6 inches off my hair’.

-I cannot tell you the amount of times I have told a hairdresser to cut just a tiny bit off the ends, and ended up with a bob haircut.
+I cannot tell you the number of times I have told a hairdresser to cut just a tiny bit off the ends and ended up with a bob haircut.

 The truth of the matter is, when a hairdresser is cutting off the ends, it is usually because it has to go.
 Cutting off the dead ends and damaged hair is paramount to the overall health of the hair.
 It may seem counterproductive, but a good haircut will do wonders for your hair growth journey!